shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 ## Fragment Depth

 The fragment shader can explicitly set the depth value for the current fragment.
-This operation can be expensive because it can force disable early-z optimizations.
+This operation can be expensive because it can cause the early-z optimization to be disabled.
 However, it is needed in cases where the z-depth is modified on the fly.

 This functionality is exposed through the [`EXT_frag_depth`](https://www.khronos.org/registry/webgl/extensions/EXT_frag_depth/) extension in WebGL 1 ([66%+](http://webglstats.com/)).